Lindsay System Scottish Smallpipes v3.5

 About the chanter :

-In January 2019 the uniqueness and potential significance of the new design for piping was acknowledged when three of the most significant “Lindsay System” prototypes were added to the museum collection of The National Piping Centre in Glasgow, Scotland.
+In January 2019 the uniqueness and potential significance of the design for the piping community was acknowledged when three of the most significant “Lindsay System” prototypes were added to the museum collection of The National Piping Centre in Glasgow, Scotland.

 About the Lindsay System Scottish Smallpipes :